-Ideally, you should include at least one of the keywords that you’re targeting in the product title as well as the description.
+Ideally, you should include at least one of the keywords that you’re targeting in the product title, as well as in the description.

-Lastly, make sure that your product description contains at least 50 words.
+Finally, make sure that your product description contains at least 50 words.
 To be safe and avoid a thin-content penalty, write a complete product review of about 700+ words.
-Then cut the first 150 words and use that as your product description.
+Then, cut the first 150 words and use that as your product description.

 - Only write unique, high-quality descriptive content for your products that will guide customers in making purchasing decisions.

-ii).
 Have keyword-friendly URLs: The name of the product should appear in the site address.
-It should literally describe itself, and guide the customer accordingly.
+It should literally describe itself and guide the customer accordingly.

 Remember to upgrade your search-friendly pages with quality content.
 When your content is useful, you’ll acquire more customers.

-In a Think Creative study, it was discovered that blogging businesses get 126% more qualified leads than those that don’t blog consistently.
+In a Hubspot study, it was discovered that blogging businesses get 126% more qualified leads than those that don’t blog consistently.
 HubSpot’s growth chart below further shows the power of blogging:

-As an ecommerce site owner, you need high-quality evergreen content for your blog, especially in-depth articles.
+As an e-commerce website owner, you need high-quality evergreen content for your blog, especially in-depth articles.
 Studies show that content length affects rankings.

-Another example is Lead Pages, a lead generation solution.
-Their blog is pretty solid, and they generate lots of new customers from their in-depth articles that sit on top of Google search results.
+A good example is Lead Pages, a lead generation solution.
+Their blog is pretty solid and they generate lots of new customers from their in-depth articles that sit on top of Google search results.